WISDOM FOR LIVING DAILY DEVOTIONAL

 Although they had prepared her body for burial, the beneficiaries believed that a miracle could still happen.
 They would only bury her if she didn’t come back to life after Peter had prayed.
 Praise God!
 She was restored to life (Acts 9:36-42).

-13. Publius was kind to Paul and his companions when they arrived Malta on their way to Rome.
+13. Publius was kind to Paul and his companions when they arrived in Malta on their way to Rome.
 Publius was not an ordinary person.
-He was the chief official of the island.
+He was the chief official of the island of Malta.
 Yet, he wasn’t arrogant or snobbish.
 He was kind to Paul and his companions.
 He welcomed them courteously and fed them for three days.
 He showed them hospitality.

 His kindness was not in vain.
 He had a father who was afflicted with fever and dysentery.
 God used Paul to heal his father and other sick people on the island (Acts 28:7-10).

 There are other examples in the Bible, including the Good Samaritan.
 Be kind to others.
 Listen to the Holy Spirit.
+Be guided by the Holy Spirit because there are wicked and evil people.
 Sometimes you may not see the result of your kindness, but God will reward your obedience.
 Never forget there is eternity.
 Everything doesn’t end here on earth.

-PRAYER POINTS: I shall be kind to others in Jesus’ name.
+PRAYER POINTS: Holy Spirit, help me to be kind to others in Jesus’ name.
 I shall not be callous or insensitive.
-I receive the help of the Holy Spirit to differentiate between those who genuinely need help and those who are deceitful or want to exploit me.
+I receive the help of the Holy Spirit to differentiate between those who genuinely need help and those who are deceitful, want to exploit me or have an evil agenda.
+As I show kindness to others, deliver me from wicked and evil people.

 Phone No: +2348155744752, +2348033113523